Photorealistic Land Planning Exhibits

 ann

-Milon J. Trumble was an early 20th century inventor who experimented widely with shale, coal, oil, steam, hydrocarbons, metals and more.
-Looking inside his life can help us better understand America’s early energy history.
+Milon J. Trumble was an early 20th century inventor who experimented widely with petroleum, shale, coal, oil, steam, various hydrocarbons, metals and more.
+Looking inside his life can help illuminate the path of America’s early energy.

-A graphic timeline in the book shows how achievement milestones in Trumble's life fit amid other historical benchmarks.
+A timeline at the front of the book shows how milestones in Trumble's life fit with other historical benchmarks.
 Inventors such as he labored to perfect different forms of energy parallel to their work developing petroleum.
-The book’s introduction explores why people today remain unfamiliar with energy alternatives explored this early in American history.
-Although stories like this exist, did we unconsciously follow a path to erase such memory?
-It may be time to acknowledge the more complete American legacy.
+An introduction explores how people today remain unfamiliar with energy alternatives explored this early in U.S. history.
+New history and family stories are emerging now.
+We should wonder if we unconsciously followed a path to erase such memories.
+The time has arrived to acknowledge the more complete American legacy.

 AGE OF EARLY FUEL